flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/discover-california-winter-and-spring.md

   price: 3795
   durationRelation: 3
 specialty-tour-description: Come experience the best of exciting southern California!
 This popular program is hosted on the attractive campus of Citrus College.
 Citrus is located minutes from downtown Los Angeles in the comfortable suburb of Glendora, and sits at the base of the San Gabriel mountains.
-You'll enjoy the ideal weather and our friendly guides as they take you to the best attractions in the region.
+You'll enjoy the ideal weather and our friendly guides as they take you to the best attractions in the region and improve your English with our highly qualified instructors!
 activities-and-excursions: |-
   * Hollywood
   * Beverly Hills